nath162/future-sql-project/README.md

 # future-sql-project
-for a future sql project in 2-3 weeks after vacation
+for a future sql project in 2-3 when i come back from vacation